CarterKoala/wca-regulations-wrc/wca-regulations.md

     - 4d4) Clock is scrambled starting with either side in front and 12 o'clock pointing up.
     - 4d5) Skewb is scrambled starting with the white face (if not possible, then the lightest face) on top and the green face (if not possible, then the darkest adjacent face) on the front-left.
 - 4f) Competition scramble sequences must be generated using a current official version of an official WCA scramble program (available [via the WCA website](https://www.worldcubeassociation.org/regulations/scrambles/)).
-- 4g) After scrambling a puzzle, the scrambler must verify that the puzzle is scrambled correctly.
-If the puzzle state is wrong, the scrambler must correct it (e.g. by solving the puzzle and applying the scramble sequence again).
+- 4g) After scrambling a puzzle, the scrambler or scramble checker must verify that the puzzle is scrambled correctly.
+If the puzzle state is wrong, it must be corrected (e.g. by solving the puzzle and applying the scramble sequence again).
     - 4g1) The following exceptions apply:
         - 4g1a) For the 6x6x6 Cube, 7x7x7 Cube, and Megaminx, it is not necessary to correct the puzzle state, at the discretion of the WCA Delegate.
-        - 4g1b) For the 5x5x5 Cube, the scrambler should correct the puzzle state.
+        - 4g1b) For the 5x5x5 Cube, the scramble state should be corrected.
 If correcting the puzzle state would cause a severe detriment to the schedule, it is not necessary to correct it, at the discretion of the WCA Delegate.
-    - 4g2) For Multi-Blind Solving, after scrambling all the cubes, the scrambler must verify there are no duplicate scrambles.
+    - 4g2) For Multi-Blind Solving, after scrambling all the cubes, the scrambler or scramble checker must verify there are no duplicate scrambles.

 ## <article-5><puzzle-defects><puzzledefects> Article 5: Puzzle Defects